Gebralters/Long_Distance_Transport_System/README.md

 - Enable dynamic route optimization for shared rides.
 - Add wallet system and in-app payments.
 - Integrate with traffic and weather APIs for ETA accuracy.

 ---

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 🙋‍♀️ Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you'd like to change.

----

-## 📬 Contact

-For questions or collaborations, reach out to the project owner via GitHub Issues or email.

----